Badi-ud-din Mahmud

+Mahmud was also dedicated to social and educational reform, having served as the first principal of Zahira College in Gampola.

 Early life

 Badi-ud-din Mahmud was born in Matara, a town in the south of Sri Lanka.
 He was born into one of the most distinguished Sri Lankan Moor families of that time as the youngest of twelve siblings.
 His father was S.L.M.
 Mahmud Naina Marikkar Mathicham, better known as Matara Mahatmaya, who was an affluent planter and landed proprietor; Badi-ud-din Mahmud's mother was Fathima Natchiya.
 Mahmud was educated in his childhood at St. Thomas' College, and Wesley College, Colombo.
 He completed his higher education at Zahira College, Colombo, with the completion of his Cambridge Senior Examination.
 At Zahira College, he took interest in literature, tennis, and athletics.

 He was raised in a strictly religious atmosphere with traditional Islamic values.
 However, his family produced a liberal atmosphere.

 Muslim League

-He first joined the All-Ceylon Muslim League{ in 1927 as a secretary.
+He first joined the All-Ceylon Muslim League in 1927 as a secretary.
 Originally a small movement, in three months it grew into the most powerful Muslim organization in Ceylon.
 The All-Ceylon Muslim League helped unite Muslim leaders such as Tuan Burhanudeen Jayah who were previously at odds with each other.
 Mahmud was also dedicated to social work.

 He delivered the first talk on Radio Ceylon during the festival of Hajj, organizing the recital of Takbir to precede his speech.
 He also initiated the Hajj prayers at Galle Face Green in 1928, which have become an annual feature, and engaged in the promotion of a public mass meeting at Galle Face Green to celebrate the birthday of Muhammad.